i-am-yohan/explainable_credit_scoring/README.md

 ```
 Ensure this is executed in the same folder as the Scripts sub-folder.

-The `Model_Execute.sh` has the folliowing commands:
+The `Model_Execute.sh` has the following commands:
 ### 2.1 Create directory for the Kaggle submissions
 The following command creates a director for the kaggle submissions.
 ```